|MORGELLONS MORPHOLOGY (2006 - Revised 2010)|

 together and form into a homogeneous structure or corpus (synnemata) to create fruiting

-Also present were the liquid or semi-liquid protoplasm, spores and individual cysts or bubbles, sporangia, snail, slugs or worm and insect-like structures.
+Also present were the liquid or semi-liquid protoplasm, spores and individual cysts or bubbles, sporangia, snail, slugs or worm and as well insect-like structures.

-Left picture: Protoplasm bubble - Right picture: Mycelium-like fiber bundles
+Left picture: Protoplasm bubble on skin - Right and lower pictures: Mycelium-like fiber bundles

 These fiber structures also released their protoplasm or secretion between these fiber bundles (black specks) to fill up the empty spaces between them. (note photos below)